 Changing your own oil is a good way to save money over the quickie lube places, and it is fast becoming a lost skill.

-Fortunately, doing an oil change is not rocket science.
+Fortunately, unlike finding MX5 coilovers for my wife’s car – which was a nightmare, doing an oil change is not rocket science.
 I change my own oil at home and I’d like to share a couple of tips that have helped me to make this process easier and less messy.

 Here is what you need to get started:

 - Motor Oil.
 I use 4 qts for my Toyota Corolla.
 It costs $20.42 for 12 qts at Sam’s Club, which comes out to $6.81 for each oil change

 - Oil Filter $4.39 at Advance Auto Parts

 - Filter Wrench I use the kind that fits onto a ratchet wrench.
 Get the right size to match your filter.
 You can also get a dedicated oil filter wrench at the auto parts store

 - Funnel For filling engine with new oil

 - Crescent Wrench or Ratchet set For removing the oil pan drain plug

 - Oil catch pan with spout For getting rid of the old oil